akhilgolla24/TinyMedusa/README.md

 **Repository Outline:**

 ```
-- data_preparation
-   -  generate_tiny_stories.py : Generates a json file of the data we used for training a model

 - axolotl_training_config
-   - tiny_stories_llama_1000.yml : Contains a configuration (.yml) file for training Medusa heads on a HuggingFace model using axolotl
+   - tiny_vicuna.yml : Contains a configuration (.yml) file for training Medusa heads on a HuggingFace model using axolotl

 - medusa_model
    - cli.py : Runs a FastChat client that asks for user input and outputs text generation w/ medusa models (+ profiling)